S2.3.1

-S2.3.1 Metallic bonding and the properties of metals
+Metallic bonding and the properties of metals

-S2.3.2 Strength of metallic bonds
+Strength of metallic bonds

-S2.3.3 Delocalized d-electrons in transition elements
+Delocalized d-electrons in transition elementsHL

 A metallic bond is an electrostatic attraction that acts between a lattice of positive metal ions and delocalized electrons.
 A lattice is a regular three-dimensional arrangement of particles that repeats through a solid.
 A cation is a positively charged ion formed when an atom loses one or more electrons.
 A delocalized electron is an electron that is not fixed between two particular atoms and can move through a larger structure.

 That is why metals such as copper and aluminium work well in electrical wiring.
-The same property is less helpful if the metal is used as a handle for an electrical device, where insulation rather than conduction is needed.
-Link the use to the property, not just to the word “metal”.
+The same property is a problem if the metal is being used as a handle for an electrical device, where insulation is needed instead of conduction.
+Link the use to the property, not just to the word āmetalā.

 Thermal conductivity is the ability of a material to transfer thermal energy through itself.
-Metals are good thermal conductors for two connected reasons.
-Their ions are closely packed, so vibrations can pass from one ion to the next.
+Metals are good thermal conductors for two linked reasons.
+Their ions are closely packed, so vibrations pass from one ion to the next.
 Their mobile delocalized electrons can also carry kinetic energy rapidly through the lattice after collisions with vibrating ions.

 Malleability makes aluminium useful for foil and car body panels.
-Ductility, combined with electrical conductivity, makes metals useful for cables.
-Real material choice also depends on strength, density, corrosion resistance and cost, so “metallic bonding” begins the explanation; it does not decide the whole design.
+Ductility, together with electrical conductivity, makes metals useful for cables.
+In real material choice, strength, density, corrosion resistance and cost also matter, so āmetallic bondingā begins the explanation rather than finishing the design decision.

 Lustre is the shiny appearance of a material caused by reflection of visible light from its surface.
 Metals are often lustrous because their delocalized electrons interact strongly with incoming light and re-emit it.
 Thin layers of metals such as silver or aluminium can therefore be used in mirrors and reflective coatings.